 The milllennial, though, is the demographic that seems to be keeping nonprofits stumped.
 Why can’t we crack their code?
 Why is it so difficult for nonprofits to engage millennials than any other demographic?

 With 26% of all millennials actively using Twitter, and 59% having an account on the most pervasive social media network in the world, leveraging the influence of this social platform is imperative to your nonprofit’s effectiveness at penetrating millennials.

-Here are 4 statistics about how millennials use Twitter straight from the horse’s mouth at Twitter headquarters.
+Here are 4 statistics about how millennials use Twitter straight from the horse’s (or blue bird's beak) mouth at Twitter headquarters.

 Millennials check Twitter whenever they check their phone

 According to Twitter, 80% of millennials are accessing Twitter through their mobile phoen at least once per day, with 15% of millennial users accessing the social network over 10 times per day.
 That being said, chances are good that when a millennial user picks up their phone, they’re going to be checking Twitter.

 Not only are they checking their Twitter feeds, 60% say they Tweet at least once per day.
 These users not only want to keep up with the conversation, they want to get involved with it, too.